Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Trimmer Attachment

 Not having a built-in trimmer on a shaver has its pros and cons.
-The cons of not having a built-in trimmer and having an attachment like the Prestige are that it’s an extra accessory to carry or move around, and the head has to be taken off to attach the trimmer.
+The cons of not having a built-in trimmer and using an attachment like the Prestige are that it requires an extra accessory to carry or move around, and the head must be removed to attach the trimmer.

 A pro of the non-built-in trimmer is I believe it enables companies to reduce the size of the shaver, and as we can see with the Prestige, it has a very slim design that enables the shaver to fit snuggly in hand (it’s the same with the current Braun S5, S6, and S7 shavers).